LuaGeo/ml_cine-creuse-backend/README.md

 - **Python 3.8+**: The programming language used for the project.
 - **pip**: The Python package installer, usually comes with Python but you can install it manually if needed.
 - **virtualenv** (recommended): A tool to create isolated Python environments.

-You can install it using pip:
+(Note: Check the last section of this document for basic installation instructions)

 ## Installation